KvGeijer/My-Webpage/content/books/the-vegetarian/index.md

 image = { src = "books/the-vegetarian/cover.jpg", alt = "The Vegetarian" }
 link = "https://en.wikipedia.org/wiki/The_Vegetarian"
 stars = 2
-publishing_date=2017-10-30
+publishing_date=2007-10-30
 +++

 This one is up there with [Burmese Days](https://en.wikipedia.org/wiki/Burmese_Days) as some of the most repulsive books I have read.
-It centers around a married woman in South Korea as she is driven insane.
-The blame for everything bad that happens in the book can be placed on the men.
+It centers around a married woman in South Korea as she is driven to insanity by different men in her life.
+It includes themes of domestic violence, the patriarchy, and more broadly shame and desire.

 <!-- more -->